jacobrec/coldfire-emulator/readme.md

 The lexer will take in the name of the file and produce a token stream.
 ### Parser
 The parser will take in the token stream and produce a list of statements.
 Each statement is an abstract syntax tree representing an instruction.
 The plan is to write a recursive descent parser for this.
-### Sizer
-This will take in the list of instructions and calculate the amount of memory each one will take.
-This is important for dealing with labels, and also for generating the s19 files later.
-It appends the memory information to each instruction
 ### Processor
 The processor will take in a list of statements and process all the assembler directives.
 This includes .org(specifying memory locations), .equ(symbolic replacements), and data type storage, ex) .long, .ascii
 ### Assembler